ossdhaval/mysite/source/while-working/product-manager.md

 ### Go to market (GTM) plan

 - What is a GTM plan?

-  It is basically a path for bringing a product or a feature to the market.
+  It is basically what, who, when, how plan a product or a feature to the market.
 It has details about how to conduct a launch event, to communication and marketing, to planning for content for communication and marketing, what parameters to measure to decide if the launch was success, beta releases etc

+#### What

+What are you releasing and does it need GTM?

 - Do you need GTM for this release?